Home Compare AVY vs VIS.MC

 Growth

-Avery Dennison Corporation sits in the stronger part of the group on growth, while Viscofan, S.A. is closer to mid-pack.
+On growth, Avery Dennison Corporation is positioned higher in the group, while Viscofan, S.A. is closer to the middle.

-Both look solid on profitability, though Viscofan, S.A. still holds the stronger peer position.
+Both look solid on stability, though Viscofan, S.A. still holds the stronger peer position.

 Growth — Dominant Gap